 Story of Silba

 Silba was founded in 1994 as a liberal NGO by MP Bertel Haarder and Ole Michael Rasmussen, two Danish politicians from 'Venstre'.
-The original idea was a Support Initiative for Liberals in the Baltic States, hence Silba.
+The original idea was a Support Initiative for Liberals in the Baltic Area, hence Silba.
 The organization aimed to support the then new democracies in Estonia, Latvia and Lithuania in the aftermath of their independence from the Soviet Union.

 Later the name was changed to Silba - Initiative for Dialogue and Democracy, and the areas of focus amplified from the Baltic countries to all Eastern Europe, and most recently, beyond the European borders.